 Adelle Howse joined the board on 29 August 2019 and is a member of the Audit and Risk Management Committee and the People, Remuneration and Culture Committee and takes a lead role for Investment reviews.
 Adelle has extensive executive and non-executive experience in the corporate environment and provides consulting services with a focus on strategy, M&A and governance.
 She has spent more than 20 years in energy and resources, construction, infrastructure, data centres, telecommunication and property sectors.

-Adelle is a director of the Sydney Desalination Plant and Downer Group.
+Adelle is a non-executive director of the Sydney Desalination Plant, an independent non-executive Director of Downer EDI Limited and BAI Communications.
 She holds an Executive MBA from IMD, a PhD in mathematics from the University of Queensland and a graduate diploma in applied finance and investment.
 Adelle is a graduate of the AICD.